2 young brothers die in muddy creek in northern Indiana

 The DNR says several young people were playing in or near the ditch when one began struggling and the others formed a “human chain” to reach him.
 That’s when the other boy fell.
 The DNR didn’t say which brother fell in first.

 Conservation Officer Cpl.
-Ken Dowdle tells WSBT-TV that the others in the group did what they could and that he’s “proud of their rescue effort.”
+Ken Dowdle reportedly said that the others in the group did what they could and that he’s “proud of their rescue effort.”

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.